blaynem/rumble-raffle-DAO/README.md

 - Twitter
 - Email
+- Discord
+- White Paper
+  - All about transparency
 - eth domain?
 - What else?

 ## Web

 - General:
-  - Theming
-  - Redo all the styles
   - Users can switch between metamask accounts, so we should constantly check for those changes
     - ex: `web3.eth.accounts[0];`
   - User could overwrite cookies and still make calls, so we need to be more vigilant there somehow.